-Our guide to the best desktop PCs and best all-in-one PCs right now, including the best desktop PC under £800 and our tips for choosing the best PC for you.
+Our recommendations for to the best desktop PCs and best all-in-one PCs you can, including the best desktop PC under £800 and our tips for choosing the best PC for you.

 If all you need a basic PC, £350 is enough to buy a Intel Core i3 PC with 4GB of RAM and a 500GB mechanical hard drive.
 This will be more than sufficient for basic office and web tasks, but don't expect to play games at high resolutions with loads of detail.